 The environmental research capabilities of the Earth Sciences and Resources Institute are expanding to meet the increasing need for better understanding of subsurface phenomena.
 In that regard, the institute is providing state-of-the-science solutions to the environmental challenges before us.

 Electron Microscopy Center.
-Administered as a part of the College of Arts and Sciences, the center is open to USC faculty members and students for training and research in analytical microscopy imaging and microanalysis of materials.
+Administered as a part of the College of Science and Mathematics, the center is open to USC faculty members and students for training and research in analytical microscopy and imaging of biological and nonbiological materials.

-The center is equipped with three transmission electron microscopes (TEMs), including a high-resolution JEM 2100F TEM; three scanning electron microscopes with X-ray microanalysis systems; a wavelength dispersive electron microprobe; a two-photon laser confocal microscope; four ultra microtomes; and other modern equipment necessary for material studies.
+The center is equipped with two transmission electron microscopes, including a high resolution, 200 KV model with side-entry goniometer; digital camera; STEM and X-ray microanalysis systems; two scanning electron microscopes with X-ray microanalysis systems; a wavelength dispersive microprobe; a two-photon laser confocal microscope; an integrated scanning probe microscope; four ultra microtomes; and other modern equipment necessary for ultrastructural studies.

 Institute for Families in Society (IFS).
 The Institute for Families in Society seeks to enhance family well-being through education, research, and service by means of a partnership between the University of South Carolina and the broader community, including the public, private, and nonprofit sectors.
 The USC Institute for Families in Society serves as a catalyst to facilitate: